krasimir/techy/docs/index.md

 	&lt;% template('footer.html') %>

 Will check for `/themes/[your theme]/tpl/footer.html` or just for `/footer.html` and if it finds the file will import its content.

+### Writing HTML

+You may need to add a valid HTML markup to the page.
+But at the same time continue writing Markdown between your tags.
+Here is a limited feature that you could use.

+.grid grid-2

+.grid-column code-left

+The following code:

+	.foo bar

+	Sample text here.

+	.

+.

+.grid-column

+Is converted to

+	&lt;div class="foo bar">
+		&lt;p>Sample text here.&lt;/p>
+	&lt;/div>

+.

+.

+### Accessing another page

+By using `&lt; set('key', 'value') %>` you are basically creating a variable for the current page.
+If you give it a name you are able to access all its properties from the other pages.
+For example:

+	// A.md
+	&lt;% set('name', 'PageA') %>
+	&lt;% set('numOfProducts', 42) %>

+	// B.md
+	There are &lt;% page('PageA').get('numOfProducts') %> products in total.

+### Master config

+There is a way to define variables which will be available for all the pages.
+Create a file `Techy.js` in the main project's directory.
+Here is an example:

+	// Techy.js
+	module.exports = function() {
+		return {
+			globalSetting: 'I\'m a global'
+		}
+	}

+	// page.md
+	The value of the global setting is &lt;% globalSetting %>.

+The function that is exported should return an object.
+The properties of that object are defined as global variables in your pages.

+### Writing your own functions

+Every JavaScript file which ends on `techy.js` is considered as a Techy function.
+For example:

+	// myown.techy.js
+	module.exports = function() {
+		return 'My Name is ' + this.get('username');
+	}

+	// page.md
+	&lt;% set('username', 'John') %>
+	Hi, how are you &lt;% myown() %>!

+`this` keyword inside the function points to the page.
+So, all the methods which you normally use in the Markdown file are available.

 ---